Idris bin Abdullah al-Senussi

-The position of heir to the throne is also claimed by his cousin Prince Mohammed El Senussi, the son and designated heir of the last Libyan Crown Prince.
+Idris bin Abdullah al-Senussi (ادريس بن عبد الله السنوسي; born 1957) is a member of the family of Idris, Libya's former UN-appointed king, and claims to be the heir to the Libyan throne.
+The position of heir is also claimed by his cousin Prince Mohammed El Senussi, the son and designated heir of the last Libyan Crown Prince.

 Idris has called for Libyans of all different factions and tribes to meet, discuss and mutually agree on the future and leadership of Libya, as he supports the unity of Libya.
 He has also been playing a diplomatic role to help balance the differences between Libya and Africa, the Arab World, Europe, the United States, Latin America and Asia.

 He returned to Libya on 23 December 2011 with his cousin, Prince Ahmed Zubair Al-Senussi.
 He stated that he was not there to be active in politics or campaigning for the monarchy's restoration, but to work towards peace and unity in Libya.

 His claim to leadership of the Senussi family was ruled out by a British court in 1995, but Senussi has continued to claim the title of Prince and advances a claim to the Libyan throne.

 Idris has been described to by Debrett's Peerage as, "the second son of the sixth son of the second son of the younger brother of King Idris's father".

 Early life

-Prince Idris al-Senussi was born in Benghazi, the third son of Prince (Sayyid) Abdullah al-Abid al-Senussi (1919–88) and his second wife Princess Ghalia bint Nur Saleh.
+Prince Idris al-Senussi was born in Benghazi, the third son of Prince (Sayyid) Abdullah al-Abid al-Senussi (1919–88, nephew of Ahmed Sharif as-Senussi, 3rd Grand Senussi) and his second wife Princess Ghalia bint Nur Saleh.
 His father's third wife was a daughter of Crown Prince Muhammad al-Rida, the brother of King Idris.
 Prince Idris was twelve years old when, on 1 September 1969, the monarchy in Libya was overthrown by Muammar Gaddafi.

 At the time of the coup, Idris was at school in England with his brothers.
 They found out about the end of monarchy after a phone call from their father.

-Idris attended the Brummana High School in Lebanon, and then St. Stephen's International School, Rome.
+Idris attended the Brummana High School in Lebanon, and then St George's British International School, Rome.
 He later attended several private executive and leadership courses.

 Exile

 The al-Senussi Family

 Idris is supported by an Advisory Council (the Senussi royal family allows polygamy, which is "a factor that complicates all claims of royal legitimacy through descent") that heads the Sanussiyyah movement which embraces the majority of Libyan tribes.

 The majority of Libyan monarchists, and the most prominent Libyan monarchist organizations– the Libyan Constitutional Union and the Movement for the Return of Constitutional Legitimacy– support the claim of Mohammed El Senussi, a distant cousin of Idris, to the leadership of the House of Senussi.
+On December 13, 2011, Prince Idris returned back to Libya after being exiled at Italy.